 The graph shows a 25-days DEMA line for AAPL stock over a period of approximately four months.
 The first half shows the candlesticks below the black-colored DEMA line, which acts as the resistance.
 Once the stock price moves above the line around March 24th, the price does not fall below the DEMA line.
 The line now acts as the support.

 The change of support and resistance where stock prices move above the resistance line is known as a breakout.
 Breakout is an important trend reversal indicator and is regularly used by the traders.

 Difference Between Different Moving Averages

 The simple moving average is the simple average of the past n-day asset prices.
 The exponential moving average provides more weight on the more recent observation.
-The DEMA provides an even higher weightage on the most recent observations.
+The DEMA provides an even greater weight on the most recent observations.

 To sum up, moving averages are used as a technical indicator.
-The greater the weight on the most recent observation, the greater is that moving average susceptible to the price changes.
+The greater the weight on the most recent observation, the greater the moving average is susceptible to the price changes.
 DEMA is therefore preferred by short-term traders, whereas simple moving averages are preferred by long-term investors.

 CFI offers the Capital Markets & Securities Analyst (CMSA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: